Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 ## Step 2 - Refactoring the code

-- It is usually a good idea to put different functionality in different files for better organization and code sustanability.
+- It is usually a good idea to put different functionality in different files for better organization and code sustainability.
 We will do the same here.
 - Create a file `output.py` on the same level as `diffusion2d.py`.
 - Create two functions in the file `output.py` called `create_plot()` and `output_plots()`.
     - The function `create_plot()` creates one plot for a particular time stamp.
 In the earlier figure output this would be one of the four plots.
 You will find this functionality inside the time loop in `diffusion2d.py`
     - The function `output_plots()` outputs all the four plots as one figure.
 You will find this functionality outside of the time loop and at the end of `diffusion2d.py`
 - Port the appropriate parts of the code pertaining to figure creation and figure output from `diffusion2d.py` into these two functions.
 - Take care to pass the appropriate arguments to both these functions.
 Code refactoring should not affect the functionality, that is, the refactored code should work exactly as the original `diffusion2d.py`.
 - Once the functionality is ported, you need to import it into the `diffusion2d.py`.
-This is done in the following way:
+This is done in the following way

 ```python
 from .output import create_plot, output_plots
 ```

 - Once the output functionality has been separated from the solver, we need to bundle the solver itself into a function called `solve` in `diffusion2d.py`.
-We need to do this because later on we will call this function after importing the package:
+We need to do this because later on we will call this function after importing the package

 ```python
 from package_name import diffusion2d